 - Embrace Continuous Learning: Educators will understand that the practice of good teaching involves lifelong learning and will feel empowered to create and sustain a culture of personal and professional growth in schools.

-Who Should Take This Workshop: School or district design teams of up to 6 stakeholders, including school leaders and administrators, middle and high school classroom teachers, guidance counselors or social workers, and/or other school and district leaders.
+Who Should be on Your Design Teams: School or district design teams of up to 6 stakeholders, including school leaders and administrators, middle and high school classroom teachers, guidance counselors or social workers, and/or other school and district leaders.
 The ideal team size is 4–6 people, please contact us at [email protected] if you have any questions about who should be a part of your design team.

 Workshop Time Commitment: 2 days, approximately 4.5 hours per day (plus some breaks)